leigh966/Jail-Break-Game/README.md

 <h2>How to play</h2>
 <h3>Online</h3>
-You can play the game through its itch.io page here:
+You can play the game through its itch.io page here: https://itzthenikolai.itch.io/jail-break
 <h3>Windows/Linux</h3>
 Simply download the latest release for your platform and run the executable within
 <h3>Other</h3>
 This game can run on any platform that supports Raylib (And there are a lot of them!).
-For these platforms, download the source and follow instructions at the Raylib website () to build for that platform - You will need to borrow a Makefile from a Raylib example/template depending on your development environment and target.
+For these platforms, download the source and follow instructions at the Raylib github repo (https://github.com/raysan5/raylib) to build for that platform - You will need to borrow a Makefile from a Raylib example/template depending on your development environment and target.

 <h2>Build Tests</h2>